joyent/conch-ui/README.md

 ## Development

+To develop the Conch UI:

-Start a local instance of Conch in a separate shell using `make morbo` in the Conch repo.
+1. Start a local instance of the [Conch API](https://github.com/joyent/conch/Conch) in a separate shell using `make morbo` in the Conch repo.
 This will start Conch in development mode on port 5001.

+2. Copy `config.js.dist` in this directory to `config.js`

-Run `make start` in this repo to launch a hot-reloading server and open a browser window to it.
+3. Run `make start` in this repo to launch a hot-reloading server and open a browser window to it.

-Alternatively, run `make watch` to start an auto-compiling process, which will raise errors and warnings.
+Alternatively, run `make watch` in this directory to start an auto-compiling process, which will raise errors and warnings without a hot-reloading server.
 No running Conch instance is needed for this to work.

 ## Build for Production

-Configure the Conch API URI the UI will request against in `config.js`.
-This server must have CORS headers configured appropriately or be served at the same host as the API.
+Copy `config.js.dist` in this directory to `config.js` Edit `config.js` and assign the `conchApi` to the HTTP/S URI of the Conch API host the UI will issues requests against.
+This server must have
+CORS headers configured appropriately or be served at the same host as the API.

 Run 'make build'.
-All web assets, including Javascript, CSS, images, and dependencies, will output into `dist/`.
+All web assets, including HTML, Javascript, CSS, images, and dependencies, will output into `dist/`.
 You can serve this directory statically using a proxy like nginx.